shrine-maiden-heavy-industries/torii-usb/docs/gateware/usb/usb2/endpoint.md

 ## Exclusivity

-A SOL ``USBDevice`` performs no arbitration -- if two endpoint interfaces attempt to transmit at the same time, the result is undefined; and often will result in undesirable output.
+A Torii-USB ``USBDevice`` performs no arbitration -- if two endpoint interfaces attempt to transmit at the same time, the result is undefined; and often will result in undesirable output.
 Accordingly, it's important to ensure a "clear delineation of responsibility" across endpoint interfaces.
 This is often accomplished by ensuring only one endpoint interface handles a given endpoint or request type.